Peruvian Air Force: Cold War

 During the 1950s presidency of General Manuel A. Odría, the Peruvian Air Force was reorganized and on 18 July 1950, had its name changed to the Fuerza Aérea del Perú (Air Force of Peru, or FAP).
 Peru was an ally of the United States during this period, and was predominantly equipped with aircraft built in the US and Great Britain.
 By the end of General Odria's presidency, the FAP ushered in the Jet Age with the introduction of English Electric Canberra bombers and Hawker Hunter, Lockheed F-80 Shooting Star and North American F-86 Sabre fighters.

 However, on 3 October 1968, a military junta led by pro-Soviet Peruvian Army General Juan Velasco Alvarado organized a swift and bloodless coup d'état against president Fernando Belaúnde Terry.
 Velasco aligned Peru more closely with the Soviet Bloc and relations with the United States deteriorated.
 The US declared an arms embargo in 1969, making it difficult to obtain spare parts for Peru's American weaponry.
 In the 1970s and 1980s, Peru turned to the Soviet Union for its military hardware.
 During this time, the FAP acquired several Soviet-made aircraft, including Sukhoi Su-22 fighters, Antonov An-26 and An-32 transport aircraft, as well as Mil Mi-8, Mi-17, Mi-25 and Mi-26 helicopters.
 Soviet advisors were also dispatched to Peru.

 Velasco was overthrown by other military officers in 1975 and Belaúnde returned to power as a civilian president in 1980.
+Also in 1980, the Peruvian Air Force responded to a UFO incident over the Arequipa region.

 The FAP purchased the French-made Mirage 5P and 5DP and the Mirage 2000 in 1984.
 Relations improved with the United States and the FAP obtained American aircraft like the Cessna A-37B Dragonfly attack aircraft, as well as Lockheed C-130 and L-100-20 Hercules transport aircraft.